nddpj00/sup-sup-away/README.md

 Paddleboarding is a relatively new phenomenon, with a lot of people looking for information and guidance on how and in particular, *where* to get started.

 This is where my site can help.
-It makes use of its huge database of researched locations together with the unique 'Finder Tool' to help determine the best locations based on your specific requirements.
+It makes use of its huge database of researched locations together with the unique 'Finder Tool' to help determine the best destinations based on your specific requirements.

 ## User Experience (UX)